 How does the OPEC meeting affect traders?

-OPEC’s members are estimated to control more than three-quarters of proven crude oil reserves,1 and supplied approximately 34% of the world’s oil in 2017.2 As a result, the production quotas set at OPEC meetings can have a strong impact on the global supply of oil and influence its price.
+OPEC’s members are estimated to control more than three-quarters of proven crude oil reserves,1 and the organisation supplied approximately 34% of the world’s oil in 2017.2 As a result, the production quotas set at OPEC meetings can have a strong impact on the global supply of oil and influence its price.
 The quotas set can also affect demand in other energy markets, including natural gas and heating oil.

 This makes OPEC meetings important dates in some traders’ calendars.

 Get the latest OPEC news